 The plant Lilac (Syringa) is native to Korea, Nepal, Afghanistan, India, Japan and Southeastern Europe.
 The original name “LILAC” comes from the Turkish.
 The plant lilac contains essential oils.

 Lilac oil extract is made from the dried flowers of the lilac tree, dried quickly, in a breezy, sunny spot, away from direct sunlight.

 Lilac Oil Using as a remedy

 Russian herbalists used the healing power of lilac oil as one of the first.
-Lilac oil helps with an external application for pain relief in rheumatism.
-For this purpose, you have to rube the aching areas with the oil several times daily.
-For muscle, a massage with lilac oil helps to relax muscles.
-In addition, people who get gout attacks can treat it with lilac oil, the same also for who suffer from sciatica problems will appreciate that Relief of pain by regular rubbing with lilac oil.
+Lilac oil helps with external application for pain relief in rheumatism.
+For this purpose, the painful areas are rubbed with the oil several times a day.
+For muscle pain a massage with lilac oil helps.
+In addition, gout attacks can be treated with lilac oil.
+People with sciatica problems appreciate that relief of pain by regular rubbing with lilac oil.

 Lilac Oil Using in cosmetics production

 The beguiling scent of lilac is used in perfumery, as well as used as an additive for creams, body lotions, and bath additives such as for room sprays.

 Lilac contains essential oils, farnesol, bitter substances and alpha-pinenes.
 In addition, syringin and anise aldehydes are included.
 Lilac oil can be used externally for rheumatism.
 Those affected rub the painful areas with lilac oil.
 An oil extract is made from dried lilac blossoms